Morilli/ManifestDownloader/README.md

 To download an optimized compiled executable, head on over to https://github.com/Morilli/ManifestDownloader/releases and download the most recent release.

 ## Building
-To build it yourself, you'll need general C build tools (make, gcc) and additionally cmake to build pcre2 (as I can't be bothered to automate their configure build system).
+To build it yourself, you'll need general C build tools (make, gcc) and additionally cmake and ninja to build the dependencies using cmake.
 Note that when compiling with clang it may be required to export `AR=llvm-ar` to ensure archive files are read/written correctly.
+The BLAKE3 submodule is required to build.
 Linux systems and msys/mingw should be able to compile perfectly, everything else I don't really know tbh.
 Just run "make" in the project root and the executable should be built automatically.